flikites/flux-dns-fdm/README.md

 DNS based Flux Domain Manager For Cloudflare:

-A script that can be run pretty much anywhere, it does not require public ports to be open. (outgoing internet connection is required)

 It will automatically add your [Flux](https://runonflux.io) deployment IPs to a specified domain name and zone within your Cloudflare DNS server account using the Cloudflare API

+This script that can be run pretty much anywhere, it does not require public ports to be open. (outgoing internet connection is required)

 The downfall to using this method in conjunction with flux, is that domain names will need the port appended to the end of the URL to access the application on the port it is hosted on. (on flux)

+You can run a single instance of this script to update multiple domains and flux apps at one time.
+(See Multiple Domains & Apps below)

 # Pre-Requisites